aitoroses/simplifying-bpm-architecture/simplifying-bpm-architecture.md

 This section has a more philosophical intention and tries to convince about the power of the idea above.

-> Abstracting this away, we now could consider the BPM the backend of the whole domain, and our workspace plus api's plus applications the frontend part, i'm not talking about UI.
+> Abstracting this away, we now could consider the BPM the backend of the whole domain, and our workspace plus api's plus applications it's frontend, i'm not talking about UI.
 I'm disecting it in the same sense that compilers have frontends (Java or Objective-C) and backends (JVM or LLVM).
 So backends are compile targets for frontends, but they theoretically could run over any the available backends with the right compiler.

 This means that we could use other backend BPM while mantaining the same Frontend (UI, API contracts, facades..).
 This makes the BPM a plug-in and would let it care about the state of the applications and it's transitions, that generally is the hardest part of any application and BPM solves it just with "drag & drop".

 Enterprise world does not have this POV yet, but decoupling and simplifiying architecture allows in a future to change the backend technology or upgrade it while keeping all the end to end systems working in the same way.

-So basically, since BPM products implement standards, and they are implementations of the same concepts, let's abstract them and consider it an interchangable brain/core for our applications that solves easily a very hard problem even nowadays.
+So basically, since BPM products implement standards, and they are implementations of the same concepts, let's abstract them and consider it an interchangable brain/core for our applications that solves easily a very hard problem, **state**.

 Finally, from a development point of view, it's important to highlight that this comes with a very interesting implicit benefit:

-> Our developers just have to **learn once** how to develop applications, and those will **run everywhere**, on top of any BPM.
+Our developers just have to **learn once** how to develop applications, and those will **run everywhere**, on top of any BPM.

->
-> - Simplified learning curve
+* Simplified learning curve

-> - Gain expertise quickly
+* Gain expertise quickly

-> - Become profitable
+* Become profitable

-> - No coupling to an specific product
+* No coupling to an specific product